AMERICAN QUARTER HORSE ASSOCIATION of the UNITED KINGDOM

 - The inductee must have been registered in the AQHA studbook as an American Quarter Horse, or in the appendix as a part bred American Quarter Horse: and an equine passport must have been issued by the AQHA UK (the second requirement will be waived if the horse was active in the United Kingdom prior to the European Union and United Kingdom requirements for passports, became a legal requirement).

 - Inductee must be deceased.

-For the second and subsequent years of the schemes operation, nominations can be made by any member of the AQHA UK in good financial standing at the time the nomination is made.
+The Council nominated and voted on the winners for the inaugural year of the Hall of Fame, however all nominations now must come from members.
+Nominations can be made by any member of the AQHA UK in good financial standing the year the nomination is made.
 The nomination MUST be accompanied by a researched testimonial statement highlighting the person’s or horse’s achievements covering the nomination criteria.
 If the nomination is made for a deceased person then the nomination must be accompanied by an endorsement from a relative who is willing to accept the award if made.
 The nomination has to be submitted to by 1 DECEMBER.

 Council will meet to consider the nominations and will decide which nominations if any, to induct into the Hall of Fame.
 Council may decide in some years not to make the award.
 If a nomination is unsuccessful a further nomination may be made after 3 years have elapsed.
 In all cases Council’s decision will be final.